theron-wang/otr4j/README.md

 * Constant-time implementations:
   * ☑ MAC key comparison
   * ☐ Ring signatures implemented fully constant-time.
+* Cleaning up data:
+  * ☑ Clearing byte-arrays containing sensitive material after use.
   * ☐ Clean up remaining message keys instances when transitioning away from encrypted message states.
+  * ☐ Investigate effectiveness of clearing byte-arrays right before potential GC.
+(Maybe they are optimized away by JVM?)
 * Verify OTR-protocol obligations of other party:
   * ☑ Verify that revealed MAC keys are present when expected.
 (I.e. is list of revealed MAC keys larger than 0 bytes?)
 * ...